René Baillaud

 René Baillaud (10 November 1885 – 2 July 1977) was a French astronomer born in Toulouse.
-He is noted for inventing the paraboloid for detecting incoming aircraft sounds before the introduction of radar.
-It is a parabolic device that reflected the sound of the aircraft towards the ear of the observers.
+He is noted for inventing a paraboloid device used to detect incoming aircraft sounds before the introduction of radar.
+This parabolic device reflected the sound of the aircraft towards the observers' ears.

 Biography

 Baillaud initially worked at the observatories of Nice from 1910 to 1924 and of Marseille from 1924 to 1930.
 He was also teaching at the "École d'Ingénieurs de Marseille", before taking a chair as professor at the University of Besançon and becoming director of the Besançon observatory until 1957.
 During this time he oversees the installation of special clock, in a specially built room 5 meter underneath the observatories' library to maintain constant temperature, allowing the observatory to join the establishment of a global time network.

 Baillaud was one of the scientists recruited by General Gustave-Auguste Ferrié to build France's acoustic defense during the First World War.
 The group included the celebrated physicist Jean Perrin, a future Nobel laureate.